The Gig Economy and its continuing evolution was and is unexpected. It is also intriguing. Clearly disruptive it is proving positive on many fronts.

 The gig did not just stop at ride hailing or food delivery but had other platform that was not dependent on smartphones.
 And they had all elements of the gig economy.

-Graphics designers, educators, web developers as well as photographers, media editors, proofreaders took to the new road.
+Graphics designers, educators, web developers, software developers as well as photographers, media editors, proofreaders took to the new road.

 They became freelancers on the internet.
 They sign up to sector specific freelance forums, advertise their credentials, bid for work and engage clients online.
-Some were able to state their terms and fees.
+Some are able to state their terms and fees.
+Something they could not do in the salaried employment World.

-They first start off while in employment.
+They first try it while in salaried employment.
 Taking on small assignments outside work and online.
-This is typically done to test the waters and supplement their income.
+Done to test the waters and supplement their income.
 Once they realise a steady income stream is possible, they move with confidence to become fully independent.

 The World becomes your oyster